-- all medicines, including prescription medication for campers and staff, are stored securely - there is a method in place to ensure that unused medicines are returned to the camper or counselor at the end of the camp season or disposed of properly - if the camp has an AED, health care center staff and other staff are trained in its use - health care center staff are trained to treat various insect bites, remove ticks properly, and use an EpiPen correctly - an injury report is completed promptly after a camper or staff member is injured - if a camper is taken to a medical facility, the camper is accompanied by an individual who is over 18 years old and who, preferably, has medical training - parents are immediately notified if their child has a medical emergency or a high fever - parents are notified if their child must stay in the health care center overnight - the health care center has an area for a camper or staff member to be isolated if they have a contagious illness, with proper supervision provided

-- health officials are contacted if a camper or staff member has a contagious illness - all key staff members are made aware of campers or staff with significant medical issues - camp advises parents to have their children wear medical bracelets if they have allergies or health issues - a medical professional instructs counselors with campers who have medical conditions on the correct way to treat them (e.g., inhalers, EpiPens) - mental health professionals who specialize in treating young adults and children are on site to counsel campers in the event of an emergency and/or for daily issues that may arise - a procedure is in place if a camper or counselor is found with or is found using alcohol, tobacco, or illegal drugs; the tobacco and drugs are confiscated and dealt with appropriately by the camp director - if a camper or counselor is found with personal weapons, are the weapons confiscated and securely locked away
+- health care center staff are trained to treat various insect bites, remove ticks properly and follow protocol to send the tick to a lab, and use an EpiPen correctly - an injury report is completed promptly after a camper or staff member is injured.
+If the injury is significant, notify the camp director who should then follow up with the injured person. - if a camper is taken to a medical facility, the camper is accompanied by an individual who is over 18 years old and who, preferably, has medical training - parents are immediately notified if their child has a medical emergency, high fever, or must stay in the health care center overnight - health officials are contacted if a camper or staff member has a contagious illness - all key staff members are made aware of campers or staff with significant medical issues - camp advises parents to have their children wear medical bracelets if they have allergies or health issues - a medical professional instructs counselors with campers who have medical conditions on the correct way to treat them (e.g., inhalers, EpiPens) - mental health professionals who specialize in treating young adults and children are on-site to counsel campers in the event of an emergency and/or for daily issues that may arise - a procedure is in place if a camper or counselor is found with or is found using alcohol, tobacco, marijuana, illegal drugs, or weapons, the items are confiscated and disposed of and the camper or counselor is appropriately reprimanded or punished.